Revised: July 1, 2014

 The purpose of this policy memorandum is to define institutional approval levels which are required for institutional expenditures.

-Expenditures on behalf of the College fall into five categories:
+Expenditures on behalf of the College fall into six categories:

 Approval requirements for expenditures in each of these areas are discussed below.